UWrc/UWrc.github.io/docs/compute/scheduling-jobs.md

 If your batch job is using multiple nodes, your program should also know how to use all the nodes (e.g. your program is an MPI program).

-The value given for `--nodes` must be less than or equal to the total number of nodes owned by your group.
+The value given for `--nodes` should be less than or equal to the total number of nodes owned by your group unless you are running in the `ckpt` partition.

-The value given for `--ntasks-per-node` should be either `28` for older `mox` nodes or `40` for newer nodes.
-Do not increase these values.
-You can decrease these values if your program is running out of memory on a node.
+The value given for `--ntasks-per-node` should be either `28` for older `mox` nodes or `40` for newer `klone` nodes if you wish to maximize use of an entire node.

 ```shell
 SBATCH --nodes=4